 Skoda Kamiq - Interior, design and technology

-The Skoda Kamiq’s interior is logically laid out and full of tech, but it’s low on visual appeal
+The Skoda Kamiq’s interior is logically laid out and full of tech, but its design could be more adventurous

 While few will criticise the Kamiq’s exterior design, fans of the older Skoda Yeti might think this newer car is just a bit too conventional in its shape and style.
 Like many of its rivals, it looks like little more than a hatchback on stilts.
 There’s a choice of two free exterior colours and seven metallic alternatives – and not all are a dull grey.

 Sat-nav, stereo and infotainment

-Base S-trim versions feature a 6.5-inch touchscreen, while SE versions upgrade to an 8-inch display.
-SE Drive, SE L and Monte Carlo models include a larger 9.2-inch console, but all offer sharp graphics and an easy-to-understand user interface.
-The screen responds quickly to your inputs, and while it’s not the quickest system for loading times, it’s fast enough that it’s never frustrating.
-You get Android Auto and Apple CarPlay included as standard on SE cars and above, which works very well because the screen is so up-to-date.
+The entry-level SE trim has an 8.25-inch display, while SE L and Monte Carlo models include a larger 9.2-inch screen.
+Both touchscreen sizes have sharp graphics and an easy-to-understand user interface.
+The system responds quickly to your inputs, and while it’s not the quickest for loading times, it’s fast enough that it’s never frustrating.
+You get Android Auto, and wireless Apple CarPlay included as standard.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

-- 2Engines, performance and driveThe Skoda Kamiq isn’t all that much fun, but it drives in a safe and predictable manner, but some rivals are more fun
+- 2Engines, performance and driveThe Skoda Kamiq drives in a safe and predictable manner, but some rivals are more fun

-- 4Interior, design and technology - currently readingThe Skoda Kamiq’s interior is logically laid out and full of tech, but it’s low on visual appeal
+- 4Interior, design and technology - currently readingThe Skoda Kamiq’s interior is logically laid out and full of tech, but its design could be more adventurous

 - 5Practicality, comfort and boot spaceThe Skoda Kamiq is one of only a few compact crossovers that feels big enough inside to act as a proper family car

-- 6Reliability and SafetySkoda has a strong record for safety and owner satisfaction, so the Kamiq should follow suit
+- 6Reliability and SafetySkoda has a strong record for safety, so the Kamiq should follow suit